miku0129/ohanamimart/README.md

-# Ohanamimart 🏮🍡
+# 🌸Ohanamimart🌸

 This repository contains the codebase of a website for "Hanami" - Group of Japanese creators based in Tours, France.
 They sell one-off handmade pieces combining delicate Japanese culture with French elegance.
-Platform offering opportunities to become familiar with Japanese culture and share inspiration in France.🌸🌸🌸
+Platform offering opportunities to become familiar with Japanese culture and share inspiration in France.🌸🍡

 <img src="https://i.ibb.co/gyZcTns/HANAMI-trimed.png" alt="group logo" width="400px"/>

 ## Features

 - **Architected data driven application:** Embedded Google Analytics to provide research on user preferences.
 - **Increased development speed:** Enabled Github Actions in Firebase Hosting to gain CI/CD.
+- **Quality status management:** Achieved stability in status management using by Redux.
 - **Appeal to the eye:** Enhance visuals with react-image-gallery and react-slick.

 ## Demo